notbd/Ikalendar2/docs/index.md

 features:
   - icon: <span class="i-gravity-ui:compass"/>
     title: Your Companion
-    details: ikalendar2 is your best companion for tracking Splatoon 2 schedules.
-Stay up-to-date with the latest rotations, with optimized UI designs targeted to iPhone and iPad respectively.
+    details: ikalendar2 is your ideal companion for tracking Splatoon 2 schedules.
+Stay up-to-date with the latest rotation info through a UI design optimized for iPhone and iPad respectively.
   - icon: <span class="i-tabler:brand-swift"/>
     title: Clean and Swifty
-    details: Unlike all the clutter and clumsiness from the traditional source, ikalendar2 is built entirely in SwiftUI with a clean interface, leveraging the latest APIs to deliver a fast and modern app experience.
+    details: Unlike the clutter and clumsiness from traditional sources, ikalendar2 is built entirely in SwiftUI with a clean interface, leveraging the latest APIs to deliver a fast and modern app experience.
   - icon: <span class="i-gravity-ui:cloud-check"/>
     title: Auto Refresh
-    details: The robust auto-refresh system ensures the lastest rotation info is always on display.
-Never have to worry again about doing it yourself!
+    details: The robust auto-refresh system always fetches the latest available data on your behalf at the appropriate time.
+Forget about doing it yourself!
   - icon: <span class="i-ic:round-animation"/>
     title: Animated
-    details: Find meticulously designed, game-inspired animations and transitions throughout the app.
-Rotation tracking is just as fun and vibrant as the game itself :]
+    details: Find meticulously designed, game-inspired animations and thoughtful details throughout the app.
+Rotation tracking is just as fun and vibrant as the game itself :)
   - icon: <span class="i-gravity-ui:palette"/>
-    title: Customizations
+    title: Customization
     details: Fancy a different look for the stages?
 In mood for a new app icon?
 Make ikalendar2 truly yours with a variety of personalization options.
   - icon: <span class="i-hugeicons:translate"/>
     title: Multi-Language Support
-    details: In-App localization support is now available for both English and Japanese.
+    details: In-App localization support is available for English and Japanese.

 dependencies:
-  message: ikalendar2 is free and open source, made possible by the following projects.
+  message: ikalendar2 is free and open source, made possible by these following projects.
   content:
     - tier: Data Sources
       size: big